ahmetttsevinc/Poe2Trade/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Chrome browser (for Selenium WebDriver)
-- ChromeDriver (will be automatically managed)
+- Required packages listed in requirements.txt

 ## Installation

-1. Clone this repository or download the files
+1. Clone this repository
 2. Install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

+## Future Implementation

+The bot is designed to use official APIs for:

+- Market data retrieval
+- Trade execution
+- Price monitoring
+- User authentication

+These features will be implemented once the official APIs are available.

 ## Configuration